Meal Plans That Fit Your Needs

 Rollover Meal Points

-Each residential meal plan comes with a rollover account, except the Carson based plan.
+Each residential meal plan comes with a rollover account.
 If you have leftover points at the end of the week, they will roll over to your account for use in subsequent weeks.
 Rollover points can be used just like regular points any time in the term.
 We encourage you to select a plan that best fits your needs without having too many leftover points.

 - A maximum of 50 points can accrue in your rollover account.